BarelyMiSSeD/minqlx-plugins/README.md

 # minqlx-plugins
+# serverBDM.py
+This script collects data on the players on the server and calculates a Basic Damage Metric (BDM) rating.
+It works for game types Clan Arena, Freeze Tag, Free For All, Capture The Flag, Instagib Capture the Flag, and Team Death Match.

+The script will do balancing and switch recommendations.
+*** WARNING: If you use this with other script that use !teams or !balance or that perform the same type of actions you will want to make a choice and disable those features in the script you don't want to primarily use (This includes the balance.py that comes with the minqlx bot)***
+This script, by default, will not do anything automatically that will interfere with the other script that use !teams or !balance.
+The actions can be turned on when there is sufficient data collection for the players on the server.

+Read the top of the file to know how to set the required cvars for your server once the default values are not desired.

+<b>Commands</b>

+!bdmversion or !bdmv: displayes the script version in chat !bdm: displays the reqestors BDM in chat (can be used with ID number as well) !bdmhor !bdmhistory: displays the requstors BDM, Quit percentage and previous 5 BDM ratings.
+!bdms: displays the BDMs of the players on the server !bteams: analyzes the teams and recommends player swaps to better even the teams based on BDM !teams: (if enabled) will work just like !bteams
+!a: how players agree to the switch recommendation from !bteams !do: how a server admin forces the switch recommedation made by !bteams !bbalance: will balance the teams based on BDM !balance: (if enabled) will work just like !bbalance !setbdm: set a players BDM

 # Protect.py

 I created this plugin to allow server admins to put people on a list that would not allow them to be kicked from a server.